dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-##### Test7.D (ignored ports are added to AWS SG and no remediation is required since they are not part of the state)
+##### Test7.D (ignored ports are added to AWS SG and no remediation is required since they are not part of the state), module2

 This test is performed by adding several ports to the AWS SG that are not in the SG_RULES module2 state.
 These rules will